buffermint/landing-blog/source/_posts/6-amazing-startup-stories-of-successful-idea-validation.blade.md

 featured_image: assets/img/uploads/story1.jpeg
 featured_thumbnail: assets/img/uploads/story2.jpeg
 title: 6 Amazing Startup Stories of successful idea validation
-excerpt: ""
+excerpt: "These startup stories show just how critical the validation process was for today's most popular platforms."
 seo_description: If you have an idea that can help your customers or make them more successful, it's worth investing time into validating your product before launching.
 But how do you know if they want what you're selling?
 The easiest way is to ask questions about the problem you are trying to solve and then use feedback from potential users as validation for moving ahead with development.
 These 6 startup stories show just how critical this process was for today's most popular platforms; but if all else fails, there are plenty of other ways to validate your business ideas including social media advertising or customer development.
 author: Rishabh Pandey
+category: idea_validation
+featured: true
 show_meta: true
 date: 2021-08-10
 extends: _layouts.post